aws-samples/bobs-used-bookstore-sample/README.md

 To delete resources, either:

-1. Navigate to the CloudFormation dashboard in the AWS Management Console, select the stack, and delete it.
+1. Navigate to the CloudFormation dashboard in the AWS Management Console, select the _BobsUsedBooksIntegratedTest_ stack, and delete it.

 1. Or, in a command-line shell, set the working folder to be the _infrastructure/IntegratedTest_ folder of the repository and run the command `cdk destroy`.
 If you supplied `--profile` and/or `--region` parameters to the CDK when instantiating the stack, be sure to provide the same ones on deletion, otherwise the CDK command will error out complaining that the stack cannot be found.